iamgio/quarkdown/README.md

 Quarkdown is a work-in-progress markup language to create documents with the minimalism and straightforwardness of Markdown, while allowing full control over the structure and style of the document that LaTeX provides.

+The base Markdown parsing is CommonMark-compliant, along with several GFM extensions.

 ## Overview

 This is an example of what Quarkdown aims to look like: